MikeDaMayne/malaria-forecasting-mozambique/README.md

 ## Limitations

-**A potential source of data leakage was identified in the construction of the MPI feature, which was computed *before* temporal splitting.
-This may introduce minor leakage into future observations into the training set.**
+The only limitation seen so far is the small size of the dataset the models have been trained on.

-However, since the MPI is an aggregated, village-level feature, and the testing data made a small portion of the whole dataset, the impact is likely limited.
+Having a larget dataset size would positively affect the reliability of the models.

 ## Future Work

 - Explore time-series models (e.g., LSTM)
 - Improve interpretability of linear models
-- Investigate and solve possible feature leakage involving the MPI feature.
+- Investigate for any possible data leakage.